 Kayla made many great friends at Camp Hanover.
 Each summer, they would coordinate the week they attended so they could spend it together.

 In 2023, Kayla graduated from Huguenot High School.
 Immediately after the ceremony at Richmond’s Altria Theater, gunshots filled the air.
-Two people died and several others injured.
+Two people died and several others were injured.

 The experience made Kayla feel lost and “off track” for a time.
 Then she turned to her faith for strength: “I realized I needed to grow my connection with God.”